 EE/MedE 124.
 Mixed-mode Integrated Circuits.
 9 units (3-0-6); third term.
 Prerequisites: EE 45 a or equivalent.
 Introduction to selected topics in mixed-signal circuits and systems in highly scaled CMOS technologies.
 Design challenges and limitations in current and future technologies will be discussed through topics such as clocking (PLLs and DLLs), clock distribution networks, sampling circuits, high-speed transceivers, timing recovery techniques, equalization, monitor circuits, power delivery, and converters (A/D and D/A).
 A design project is an integral part of the course.
 Instructors: Emami.

 EE 125.
 Digital Electronics and Design with FPGAs and VHDL.
-9 units (3-6-0); third term.
+9 units (3-6-0); second term.
 Prerequisite: basic knowledge of digital electronics.
 Study of programmable logic devices (CPLDs and FPGAs).
 Detailed study of the VHDL language, with basic and advanced applications.
 Review and discussion of digital design principles for combinational-logic, combinational-arithmetic, sequential, and state-machine circuits.
 Detailed tutorials for synthesis and simulation tools using FPGAs and VHDL.
 Wide selection of complete, real-world fundamental advanced projects, including theory, design, simulation, and physical implementation.
 All designs are implemented using state-of-the-art development boards.
-Not Offered 2013–14.
+Offered 2014–15.
 Instructor: Staff.